UCDaxyu/Audi-Ding/README.md

 <p align="center">
   <img src="/Images/Mat_free_spoken_results.png" width= "800" height ="400" />
 </p>
 With the success in our recognition model on the provided data, we wanted to extend our model to other datasets found online.
 The [Free-Spoken-Digit Dataset](https://github.com/Jakobovski/free-spoken-digit-dataset) was chosen for its similarity to our original data set.
 There are 6 speakers each saying 'zero' 50 times.
 The documentation indicates that the first five samples are the test set and the other 45 are for the test set.
-We adopt this in our analysis of the data as well.
+For purposes of generating hard numbers for comparison, we chose an arbitrary sample as the training model and the remaining 49 as test samples.

 The distortion matrix above shows the results of our model.
 The test files are referenced in the horizontal axis and the training models are on the vertical axis.
-Looking at the data, we can see that the first five test columns have the least relative distortion when compared to the first 45 training models and high relative distortion for the remaining 180 models.
-This same trend is seen for the next 5 test samples anf 45 training models and so on.
-This is 100% consistent with the ground truth.
-Every test sample has been correctly identified by the correct speaker and every training model is closely identifies with their original speaker.
+Looking at the data, we can see that the first 49 test columns have the least relative distortion when compared to the first training model and high relative distortion for the remaining 5 models.
+This same trend is seen for the next 49 test samples and second training model and so on.
+This is consistent with the ground truth.

+Overall, our model was able to recognize 84% of the test samples with a 20% distortion margin.
+Out of the misclassified samples, only 3 samples (1%) were entirely incorrectly matched to another speaker.
+Another 41 samples (15%) were classified correctly but with a distortion margin less than 20%.

 ## Test 8: Applying Notch Filters
 <p align="center">
   <img src="/Images/Mat_notches.png" width= "800" height ="400" />
 </p>
 Adding noise was the first way to test for robustness.
 Another way to test the robustness  is to retest the data with frequency bands removed.
 From the spectrograms in test 3, we saw very distinct frequencies show up for all speakers.
 We can apply a notch filter like the ones shown above to remove some of those critical frequencies and see if we can still get a match.
 We applied one of these filters to the STFT and noted the changes in relative distortion.
-Testing each filter, we found that our model continued to consistently identify the speaker with our set distortion margin on 20% or higher.

 <p align="center">
   <img src="/Images/Mat_free_spoken_results_notched.png" width= "800" height ="400" />
 </p>
-With our model throuroughly withstanding a single notch, we thought it would be fun to test the effects of applying every notch filter at the same time.
-The plot above is the same free-spoken dataset with 13 notch filters applied.
-We can see along a few columns that the classfications begin to break down.
-Namely, test samples 16-20 begin to strongly match with a secondary speaker.
-To a lesser degree, we can see that test samples  6-10 also begin matching with a secondary speaker as well.
-That being said, it's still amazing to see the majority of the classfications holding strong.
+Testing each filter, we found that our model managed to classify the majority of the test cases but we saw a notable drop in performance for certain speakers.
+For example, this above plot is the result of applying a notch filter centered at 500hz.
+Our total accuracy drops to 77% ( -8%).
+The majority of the misses are actually found in test files for speaker 2.
+It appears that speaker 2 has critical features in this area.
+With those removed, it has been matched with speaker 5 in half of the tests.

 ## Running The Python Code